vext01/zesarux/README.md

 * Supports RAM packs on Jupiter Ace up to 35 KB

-* Joystick emulation with real joystick (on Linux) and keyboard cursors: Kempston, Sinclair 1&2, Cursor Joystick, Cursor & Shift, OPQA, Fuller, Zebra, Mikro-Gen, ZXPand.
+* Joystick emulation with real joystick (on Linux) and keyboard cursors: Kempston, Sinclair 1&2, Cursor Joystick, Cursor & Shift, OPQA, Fuller, Zebra, Mikro-Gen, ZXPand, SAM Coupe Cursors.
 Autofire function also

-* On Screen keyboard useful when playing with joystick
+* On Screen keyboard useful when playing with joystick, two types: one with keyboard letters, and another with words, useful for playing Text Adventures.
+Also a tool to extract words from text adventures and configure this on screen text keyboard

 * Emulates Spectrum keyboard ghosting error feature